Are you a George Jones guy in a Garth Brooks world? A Loretta Lynn gal trying to understand why people still call Shania Twain a "country" artist?

 (Produced by Jeremy McComb, Tim Lawtner & Rusty Milner)

-Independently released but very plausibly commercial, this six-song set should serve as a good demo disc for McComb's budding Nashville career...
-It's got the right formulaic mix of relentless rhythmic buildups, bright, rock-tinged power chords and intertwined tinkly piano and twangy guitar...
+Independently released but very plausibly commercial, this six-song set should have served as a good demo disc for McComb's budding Nashville career...
+It had the right formulaic mix of relentless rhythmic buildups, bright, rock-tinged power chords and intertwined tinkly piano and twangy guitar...
 I mean, really, this sounds like stuff you'd hear on the radio day in and day out, perfectly crafted and hitting all the marks.
-Of course, McComb's been around the block and had the brass ring dangled in front of him before (his previous album, My Side of Town, was semi-major label, but didn't go anywhere, hence the self-released EP...) so it may be a while before his name becomes a household word.
-But you never know -- it could be soon.
-He's certainly got the chops and he knows how to craft a tune that any Nashville star could take to the top of the charts.
-Keep your eyes on this kid.
+Of course, McComb's been around the block and had the brass ring dangled in front of him before (his previous album, My Side of Town, was semi-major label, but didn't go anywhere, hence the self-released EP...) and plus also, I kind of liked him, so of course he was doomed.
+(See: Brian McComas, above.)
+Anyway, the guy is tenacious, and despite Nashville's lack of interest, he's been plugging away for years, and by 2024 he had self-released a string of indie albums (digital only, I think) and was still touring throughout his home state of Idaho and elsewhere up North, as well as extensive tours in Europe.
+Good for him.

 Dan McCorison "Dan McCorison" (MCA Records, 1977) (LP)